NER4Archives-project/inception2corpus-CLI/README.md

 <img src="./documentation/logo-i2c.png" width=150 align=right>

 # inception2corpus-CLI
-A CLI for retrieving a corpus annotated with named entities from INCEpTION instance to an archived and reusable corpus in context of any NER project.
+A CLI for retrieving a corpus annotated with named entities from INCEpTION instance to an archived and reusable corpus in the context of any NER project.

 *This tool was created in the context of the NER4Archives project (INRIA/Archives nationales); it is adaptable and reusable for any other project under the terms of the [MIT license](./LICENSE)*.